 Pustular Psoriasis Facts

-Pustular psoriasis is classified into one of several types, depending on your symptoms.
-Your symptoms may be sudden and severe (acute), long term (chronic), or somewhere in between (subacute).
-The generalized type (so called von Zumbusch type) affects your whole body with more than just skin symptoms producing a generalized feeling of systemic illness often with fever.
+Pustular psoriasis is classified into one of several types, depending on symptoms.
+Symptoms may be sudden and severe (acute), long term (chronic), or somewhere in between (subacute).
+Widespread pustular psoriasis (von Zumbusch type) affects large areas of skin and can produce a systemic febrile illness.
 A ring-shaped (annular, or circinate) type has also been described.
 It is usually subacute or chronic, and people with this type do not usually have symptoms aside from the skin symptoms.
 Pustules may be localized to the palms and soles (palmoplantar pustulosis) or to the fingertips and nails (acrodermatitis continua of Hallopeau).
 Less common is the juvenile, or infantile type, which occurs in children.
 Pustular psoriasis in pregnancy (impetigo herpetiformis) is occasionally life-threatening.

 Pustular psoriasis is not common.
 Far more common forms of psoriasis are plaque psoriasis and guttate psoriasis, which account for over 90% of psoriasis.
 Pustular psoriasis affects all races.
 In adults, it affects men and women equally.
 In children, it affects boys somewhat more often than girls.
 The average age of people with pustular psoriasis is 50 years.
 Children 2-10 years of age can be affected, but this is rare.

 Must Read Articles Related to Pustular Psoriasis